 A physical or technical problem?
 Eurosport France weigh in

-Our colleagues at Eurosport France have been diving into free-kicks and have tried to understand the reasons for Ronaldo’s drop.
+Our colleagues at Eurosport France have been diving into free-kick data and footage even further in order to try to understand the reasons for Ronaldo’s drop.
 They think they have figured out a specific turning point.

 Where most of the specialists – from Platini to Beckham – prefer precision, Ronaldo has focused on the unpredictability of the trajectory of his attempts.
 However starting in the summer of 2011, with a friendly against Hertha Berlin, he developed a new technique after studying his previous mistakes.
 The objective?
 Less power (with the ball travelling between 70 and 100 km/h) but a different way of kicking, with the inside of the foot and no longer with the neck-toe.
 That change did not affect the results, which only began to decline three years later, in 2014.
 This is obviously a physical problem and not technical one.
 Let us remember that in that period Ronaldo had a muscle injury in the left thigh as well as patellar tendonitis in the left knee.

 Ronaldo's tendonitis is a real issue, and one that may to begin to affect him even more as he ages.
 It's an interesting theory for why he has been unable to convert more free-kicks but it doesn't explain why so many keep crashing into the wall.

 It's what makes his one on Saturday so beautifully puzzling.
 It flew over the wall and into the top corner in the perfect arc, leaving the keeper with no chance whatsoever.

 Is this a fluke or a sign that something has flicked for Ronaldo?
 Given he missed one earlier in the game we're not going to hold our breath.